-Often people send me workouts that they created for my opinion.
-This week an email prompted me to write about many of the varieties of workouts that you can create using a circuit program.
+An email prompted me to write about the various workouts that you can create using a circuit program.

-Often people like to use the circuit workout as a form to quickly get through a workout routine yet still workout effectively.
-Here are some examples of a few of the varieties of the routines you can develop:
+People often like to use the circuit workout as a form to get through a workout routine quickly, yet still work out effectively.
+Here are some examples of a few varieties of the routines you can develop:

-I like to alternate an upper body and a lower body exercise into a challenging non-stop routine then follow it up with a moderate form of cardio exercise.
+I like to alternate an upper- and lower-body exercise into a challenging nonstop routine, then follow it with a moderate form of cardio exercise.

 This workout will require no weights and will work the push and pull muscles of the upper body, the front and back of the torso, as well as the legs.

 Similarly to the above workout, you can use barbells, dumbbells, kettlebells and weight machines to complete this routine:

 Bench press: 10-15 reps